christinepugay/Airbnb-Machine-Learning/README.md

 # Airbnb-Machine-Learning
-About the dataset:
+## About the dataset:

-Data was derived from Airbnb.com consisting
+Airbnb listings data was derived from Airbnb.com during the month of Sepetember 2022 in Los Angeles Metropolitan Area initially consisting 45,815 records and 74 features.
 ## Exploratory Data Analysis using Tableau

 ## Text Preprocessing